core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 ### DNS Update {#sec:dns-update}

-Until future work provides considerations for the for DNS Update {{-dns-update}}, a DoC server that receives a query with the UPDATE opcode SHOULD indicate in its response that it does not implement DNS Update, see {{-dns-update}}.
+Until future work provides considerations for DNS Update {{-dns-update}}, a DoC server that receives a query with the UPDATE opcode SHOULD indicate in its response that it does not implement DNS Update, see {{-dns-update}}.

 ### Examples